Cinnamon sugar pound cake

 If you haven't yet, remove your butter from the fridge and allow it to come to room temperature.
 Take your eggs and sour cream out as well at least 30 minutes before starting.

 Preheat your oven to 350 degrees.

 Place your butter, granulated sugar, and light brown sugar into your stand mixer with the paddle attachment secured.
-Note: if your butter is not at room temperature already, you can either place it first into the microwave for 5-10 seconds, or mix your stand mixer at a low speed for 30-60 seconds until your butter is softened.
 Bring your stand mixer slowly from a low to high speed and allow it to combine the butter and sugars for 2-3 minutes as the color of your butter lightens.
 If you see any butter pockets, pause your mixer, use a spatula to scrape down the sides of the bowl and paddle, then turn your mixer back on for another minute.
 Scrape down the sides of your bowl and your paddle attachment once more.

 Next, crack all three eggs into a separate, small bowl.
 Turn your mixer back on at a slow speed and add one egg at a time, adding the next egg only once the previous one has been fully mixed in.
 Once all three eggs are added and incorporated, let your mixer run for another minute or two at a medium to high speed.
 Wait until you see the color of your batter continue to lighten, and you see a smooth and even consistency.

 Now add in your vanilla extract and sour cream into your stand mixer and turn your mixer back on at a low speed to start, then up to a medium to high speed until your vanilla and sour cream are both fully incorporated.

 Scrape down the sides of your bowl again, making sure to reach down to the bottom and you can mix again for a minute or two if you feel your batter isn't yet fully consistent.